 Point: This exercise introduced explanatory variables (also known as fixed effects).
 Because individual is a “random” effect, this is thus a “mixed effects” model.
 The fixed effect part is a linear regression.
 Even if this is all you want to do with your data, it is important to understand that a sampling regime in which individuals are measured more than once creates the need to do linear regression within a mixed model.
 Although we do not focus much on significance testing here, the structure of data collected in this simulation strongly affects inferences based on hypothesis testing.
 More importantly, the combination of random effects and fixed effects sets one up to investigate a wide array of processes involved at one or more levels in this hierarchal structure of among versus within-individual variance.

 Statistical model

 yij=β0+ Ii+βxhi+ehi

 VP=VI+Vβx+Vm

+R code:

+# install.packages("lme4")

+LMM <- lme4::lmer(Phenotype ~ 1 + X1 + (1|Individual), data = sampled_data)